Moses Ferst: Personal life

 Ferst married compatriot Regina Hannah Epstein (1835–1874) in New York.
 They had three children there: Joseph (1858–1926), Aaron Harold (1859–1919) and Rachel (born 1861).
 Joseph was a director of the Southern Bank of Georgia in 1902.

 After moving to Savannah, where the family lived at 108 Liberty Street, the connections he made in the north assisted in the procuring of funds to help build a new (and current) sanctuary at the Congregation Mickve Israel in the 1870s.
 He was also part of a committee that hired Rabbi Isaac Mendes, who served as the synagogue's rabbi for around 25 years and who officiated at Ferst's funeral.

 Prior to Hannah's death in 1874 at the age of around 39, the couple had four more children in Savannah (two of whom died very young): Henry (1866–1867), Gertrude Rebecca (1869–1872), Leopold ("Leon"; 1870–1927) and Miriam ("Mazie") (1874–c.
 1885).

 Ferst was active in Savannah at the same time as fellow Bavarian, architect Augustus Schwaab.

 Death

-Ferst died unexpectedly on 13 August 1889, at the home of Joseph Strauss, his business partner back in Savannah, while in New York.
+Ferst died unexpectedly in 1889, at the home of Joseph Strauss, his business partner back in Savannah, while in New York.
 He had been on vacation in Saratoga for a month, but had been staying with Strauss for a couple of weeks.
 Ferst was 60 years old, and his death occurred eleven months after the completion and opening of his new grocery building.